-The Husqvarna 40 is a small 40cc chainsaw that was made between 1978 and 1991.
+The Husqvarna 40 is a small 40cc chainsaw made from 1978 to 1991.

-Husqvarna 40 Versions
+Husqvarna 40 versions

 There are even white top Husqvarna chainsaws like this 50 Rancher.
 These are even older than the black/grey top saws.